 The Greater Antilles comprise the Cayman Islands, Cuba, the Dominican Republic (DR), Haiti, Jamaica, and Puerto Rico (PR).
-The region's first inhabitants likely arrived by canoe from Central or South America around 5,000 years ago.
+The region's first inhabitants likely arrived by cance from Central or South America around 5,000 years ago.
 Around 750 BC, the Ciboney people began arriving, then were replaced or absorbed by the Taíno beginning around 400 BC.
 Taíno groups throughout the Greater Antilles shared a common lifestyle, social structure, and languages.
 Beginning around the 1st century AD, they sometimes experienced violent confrontations with the Carib peoples, who were spreading through other parts of the sailed to Hispaniola (the name of the island shared by Haiti and the DR), where the conquerors founded Spain's first permanent New World settlement in 1496.
 From there, they secured their hold on other Caribbean islands, while mounting expeditions to Mexico and Central and South America and subjugating those regions.
 In subsequent years, Cuba and PR attained prominence as way stations for Spanish ships transporting New World gold back to Spain.
+Over the years, the region's indigenous populations were almost completely wiped out due to conflict, disease, famine, and their exploitation in forced labor systems.
+To fulfill labor requirements in mines and later on sugar plantations, the Spanish began importing enslaved Africans.